thomasaarholt/prism-em.github.io/tutorial.md

 <a name="tutorialdeca"></a>
-## Prismatic GUI simulation of algorithm paper decahedral nanoparticle
+## Prismatic GUI simulation of decahedral nanoparticle

 Placeholder